arbuh/go-learning/notes/ecosystem.md

 The Go client automatically downloads a library from GitHub or the Proxy, depending if the library's version is alraedy cached in the Proxy.

+## Compilation

+Go requires no runtime separately installed on a machine, comparing to the JVM languages.
+A Go application is compiled directly to a native code executed on a CPU.

+The resulted binary contains all the components required for a stand-alone running of the application:
+* The application's code
+* Go standard library
+* Third-party libraries
+* Go runtime

+An important note is that Go has a garbage collector, and it is a part of the runtime which is compiled into the binary.

+A Go binary is compiled separately per each OS + architecture combination.